formulahendry/openai-teams-bot/bot/README.md

 # How to use this OpenAI Teams Bot app

-This is An OpenAI Teams Bot app to let you chat with OpenAI API in Microsoft Teams.
+This is an OpenAI Teams Bot app to let you chat with OpenAI API in Microsoft Teams.

+It has similar experience of ChatGPT Teams Bot app.
+Both of them are based on GPT-3 model.

 ![OpenAI](./images/openai-chat.png)